ONSdigital/business-index-dataload/docs/bi-dataload-step-2.md

 #### Oozie Task Definition ####

 * Assumes files are installed in HDFS `hdfs://dev4/user/appUser`.
-* Current implementation completes Step 2 in around 4 minutes on the Dev4 cluster.
 * This example specifies 8 Spark executors to ensure sufficient resources when performing the joins on large data-sets.
 * It may be possible to tweak the various Spark memory settings to use less memory, but this configuration seems to work OK with current data-sets.